Creeper: The World’s First Computer Virus

+At Exabeam, as people who live and breathe cybersecurity, we’re naturally fascinated by its history.
 This is the third in a series of posts featuring information about interesting historical events in cybersecurity.
-You can read the first in the series here, and the second here.
-If you think we missed an important fact (or didn’t get something quite right), please let us know.
-You can also share your feedback with us on Twitter.
+The first in the series examines Operation Aurora and the series of 2010 cyberattacks by the Chinese Elderwood Group, which has ties to the People’s Liberation Army.
+The second post delves into the origins of SSL and web security.
+If you think we missed an important fact (or didn’t get something quite right), please share your feedback with us on Twitter.

-Jeepers Creepers – It’s a Worm!
+Jeepers Creepers – it’s a worm!

 Although they didn’t know it at the time, they were the first computer virus victims.
-But what did the mysterious message mean and who sent it?
+But what did the mysterious message mean, and who sent it?

-But it wasn’t malware like we associate with today’s computer viruses—displaying its enigmatic message was all Creeper did.
+But it wasn’t malware like we associate with today’s computer viruses; displaying its enigmatic message was all Creeper did.
 It didn’t encrypt files, demand a ransom, destroy data, steal Social Security numbers, or render centrifuges inoperable.
 It only displayed its taunting challenge.

 Consider yourself a cybersecurity history buff?
 Share your feedback with us on Twitter.